Hassan42/Transparent-Transaction-Ordering/README.md

-# Procress-aware-transaction-ordering

-The dataset used in the paper is found in the folder paper_dataset under the format: [setup][maliciousNodes][bufferingLength][epochs][attackType].
+The dataset used in the paper is found in the directory paper_dataset.

-Example: oc_1_2_150_r, ordering contract with one malicious node and 2 buffering blocks with a suppression attack.

 ## Dependencies